 The solid-state 13C NMR spectra of PIZOF-2, PIZOF-10, and PIZOF-11 are well resolved.
-This allowed us to obtain almost complete 13C NMR signal assignment for these three samples (see Fig. 5, Figures S1 and S2 (Supplementing Information) and Table 2).
-Rough assignment of the solid-state 13C lines could be obtained already by a comparison to the liquid-state 13C NMR spectra of the dicarboxylic acid (used for the synthesis of PIZOF-10) in DMSO-d6.
+This allowed us to obtain almost complete 13C NMR signal assignment for these three samples (see Figs. 5 as well as S1 and S2 in the Supplement together with Table 2).
+Rough assignment of the solid-state 13C lines could already be obtained by a comparison to the liquid-state 13C NMR spectra of the dicarboxylic acid (used for the synthesis of PIZOF-10) in DMSO-d6.
 We observed very similar chemical shifts for most of the detected signals.
 Significant differences of the order of ca. 5 ppm occur for the carboxylate group (10) and the aromatic carbon (8) directly bound to (10).
 This is probably caused by the proximity to the metal atom.
-The signal assignment is further supported on the interpretation of liquid-state DEPT 135 as well as solid-state APT spectra (Fig. 5).
-Both methods are able to distinguish differently protonated carbons: In DEPT 135 spectra, the signals of CH and CH3 appear positive, whereas CH2 groups cause negative resonances.
+The signal assignment is further supported by the interpretation of liquid-state DEPT 135 as well as solid-state APT spectra (Fig. 5).
+Both methods are able to distinguish differently protonated carbons: in DEPT 135 spectra, the signals of CH and CH3 appear positive, whereas CH2 groups cause negative resonances.
 Quaternary carbons do not give any signal in DEPT 135.
-In analogy to the routine liquid-state APT method, for a certain internal delay, CH and CH3 groups produce negative signals while the resonances of quaternary carbons and CH2 groups are positive.
+In analogy to the routine liquid-state APT method, for a certain internal delay, the CH and CH3 groups produce negative signals, while the resonances of quaternary carbons and CH2 groups are positive.
 Distinction between quaternary carbons and CH2 is also possible based on the significantly higher intensity of quaternary carbon signals compared to the signals of CH2.
-The signal assignments summarized in Table 2 are further corroborated by 1H-13C HETCOR and 1H-13C HMOC spectra, see Fig. 6.
+The signal assignments summarized in Table 2 are further corroborated by 1H-13C HETCOR and 1H-13C HMQC spectra: see Fig. 6.